 - 2 tablespoons annatto oil

-1/2 cup annatto oil – to spread on leaf and brush on top of dough.
+Use the remaining annatto oil to spread on leaf and brush on top of dough.
 Save leftover annatto oil in a container with lid for other recipes.
 Store for 4 to 5 days.

-- Grate the taro root and green plantain using a box grater.
+- Grate the taro roots and green plantains, using the super fine blade of a box grater.

 - Spread ½ teaspoon of annatto oil on a plantain leaf.